Blog post by Marco Altini

 If you are familiar with our work on VO2max estimation, you'll know that the same principle just explained, is also the principle behind VO2max estimates.
 In particular, the ratio between heart rate and pace or power is used as one of the predictors in the VO2max estimation model.
 You can learn more about VO2max estimation here.

 What's the difference then?
-While VO2max is a good marker of cardiorespiratory fitness and aerobic endurance, the estimate depends also on parameters that have very little to do with actual aerobic endurance and performance, for example body weight.
-Losing weight will increase your VO2max without necessarily improving your aerobic endurance or performance.
+While VO2max is a good marker of cardiorespiratory fitness and aerobic efficiency, the estimate depends also on parameters that have very little to do with actual aerobic efficiency and performance, for example body weight.
+Losing weight will increase your VO2max without necessarily improving your aerobic efficiency or performance.

 Additionally, there are factors that can only be partially accounted for when estimating VO2max.
 A few examples are: running on trails or difficult terrains, which reduces pace and makes your data not really representative of your fitness, very short workouts where heart rate does not reach steady state, very long workouts where heart rate drifts, environmental factors such as hot days or training at altitude, etc. - the list goes on.